fiduh/k8s/eksctl/README.md

 #### Create security group for the VPC link:

-- In production VPC Link Security group should only allow inbound / outbound traffic on port 443, this ensures encryption of traffic form the VPC Link to the Internal Load balancer, then to the pods.
+- In production VPC Link Security group should only allow inbound / outbound traffic on port 443. this ensures encryption of traffic from the VPC Link to the Internal Load balancer, then to the pods.

 > [!WARNING] > **Security Issues with Unencrypted Internal Traffic (Port 80):**
 >